FurkanGozukara/Software-Engineering-CSE307-2020/README.md

 # Software-Engineering-CSE307-2020

 Software Engineering - CSE307 - 2020 - Toros University, Mersin

+Discord Channel of the Course for every kind of questions and answers : https://discord.gg/6Mrb8MwteQ

 This repository is dedicated to the Software Engineering Course, 2020, Toros University, Software Engineering Department